Seddryck/NBi/_documentation/query-report.md

 next_section: etl-define
 permalink: /docs/query-report/
 ---
-NBi is able to extract queries from SSRS reports (more precisely from report's datasets) and use them in your tests.
-Other features related to queries' execution are fully applicable to queries extracted from reports: you can definitively make usage of [query's parameters](../query-parameters/) or [query's template-variables](../query-template/).
+NBi is able to extract queries and stored procedures from SSRS reports (more precisely from report's datasets) and use them in your tests.
+Other features related to queries' execution are fully applicable to queries extracted from reports: you can definitively make usage of [query's parameters](../query-parameters/) or [query's template-variables](../query-template/) or [query's timeout](../query-timeout/).

-To extract the queries from a report, you've two options: connect to a ReportingServer database through sql or parse to a rdl file on a disk.
-In both cases, you need to specify the xml element *report* in place of the xml element named *query*
+To extract the queries or stored procedures from a report, you've two options: connect to a ReportingServer database through sql or parse a rdl file on a disk.
+In both cases, you need to specify the xml element *report* in place of the typical xml element *query*.

 {% highlight xml %}
 <system-under-test>